ersanchez/instructional-design/questioning/outline.md

 * debate the original responder (yes!)
 * backup the original responder

+You will:

+* listen to the discussion
+* have time to formulate a response tailored to the discussion
+* enjoy hearing your class almost teach itself!

 Boom!
 Your class just got interactive.

 ## Now Say Something